 Bills Payable Book

-Also known as a B/P book, a Bills payable book is a subsidiary or a secondary book of accounting where all bills of exchange, which are payable by the business, are recorded.
-The total value of all the bills payable for an accounting period is transferred to the ledger.
+Also known as a B/P book, bills payable book is a subsidiary or secondary book of accounting where all bills of exchange, which are payable by the business, are recorded.
+The total value of all the bills payable for an accounting period is transferred to the books of accounts.

-The person, who draws the bill of exchange, is called a “drawer” and the customer, on whom it is drawn, is called a “drawee” or an “acceptor”.
 A bill receivable for a “drawer” is a bill payable for a “drawee”.
-A bills payable account will usually have a credit balance and because it is supposed to be paid at maturity, it acts as a liability for the business.
+Bills payable account will usually have a credit balance, as it is supposed to be paid at maturity, it acts as a liability for the business.
 Generally, every bill has a 3-day grace period.

 Sample Format of a B/P Book